Sieben - The Line and the Hook The Line and the

 violin, sweeping strings and upfront vocalisations paired with

 Jane's softer voice.
-Howden excels as a composer and
+Howden excels as a composer and The Line

 and The Hook slips effortlessly from intensity to something